usnistgov/gzaprsros/Worlds/Readme.md

-The Gazebo SDF world allows "plugin" to be embedded in a model to provide access to a model.
+The Gazebo SDF world allows "plugin(s)" to be embedded in a model to provide access, control, and status to a model(s).
 In fact, the same plugin can be used twice for different models in the world, but with different SDF/XML options so that the plugin acts differently.
 A plugin is code that is compiled as a shared library and inserted into the simulation as part of the SDF XML.
 The plugin has direct access to all the functionality of Gazebo through the standard C++ classes.
 ## <a name="gzjointcmdplugin"></a>gzjointcmdplugin